philterd/philter/docs/docs/api_and_sdks/api/alerts_api.md

 # Alerts API

 The Alerts API provides endpoints for retrieving and deleting alerts.
 Alerts can optionally be generated when a filter strategy's condition is met.
-See [Alerts](alerts.md) for more information on Philter alerts.
+See [Alerts](../../other_features/alerts.md) for more information on Philter alerts.

 > The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL and it is using a self-signed certificate.
 If launched from a cloud marketplace, SSL will be enabled automatically with a self-signed SSL certificate.
-See the [SSL/TLS ](settings.md#ssl-tls) settings for more information.
+See the [SSL/TLS ](../../settings.md) settings for more information.
-{style="note"}

 ## Get Alerts